 Ambition in particular seems to excuse Ted's atrocities just because he's the supposed victim of an immoral wife.
 Despite the fact he tried to blow up an office building and essentially commit a mass murder.
 Made worse by the fact he's canonically considered sane.

-In game the full explanation is that Ted at the time was under a drug that made him act that way and the sanity call might be them trying to use current sanity as evidence that the previous insanity was caused by something else since it's no longer present.
-But then it falls apart all over again as Ted continues to do extreme things like escaping police custody and holding you up at gunpoint because "he's got nothing to lose" all while under his normal state of mind.
+The full explanation is that Ted at the time was under a drug that made him act that way; the sanity call was from people trying to use current sanity as evidence that the previous insanity was caused by something else, since it's no longer present.
+But then it falls apart all over again as Ted continues to do extreme things like beating the player character to death for no reason whenever you fail the interview with him in the third part, escaping police custody, and holding you at gunpoint because he's "got nothing to lose", all while in his normal state of mind.

 Having a troublesome marriage?
 Just give your wife expensive jewelry!
 She'll forget about all your problems because material wealth trumps working out your differences!
 To be fair, you will fail if you don't get them to agree on something, and the game itself remarks that they should probably break up in the victory screen... which only makes the whole thing seem even more ridiculous.

 The games often fail in their goal to teach you about negotiation, in the fact that nobody really comes to an agreement on anything, and you're mostly just telling people what they want to hear, or offering decisions that really make no sense.
 Episode 9 even allows you to sit back and let someone else do your work.